josmar-crwdstffng/angular/aio/content/guide/universal.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-This sample server doesn't handle data requests.
+This sample server does not handle data requests.

-The tutorial's "in-memory web API" module, a demo and development tool, intercepts all HTTP calls and simulates the behavior of a remote data server.
+The "in-memory web API" module of the tutorial, a demo and development tool, intercepts all HTTP calls and simulates the behavior of a remote data server.
 In practice, you would remove that module and register your web API middleware on the server here.

 </div>